Should Buyer Use a Letter of Intent (LOI) or an Offer to Purchase Agreement?

 - Your valuation is dramatically lower from the seller and you want to put out a feeler to measure their counter on price and terms.

-Richard Parker author of: How To Buy A Good Business At A Great Price(TM), the most widely used reference resource and strategy guide for buying a business.
+Richard Parker is the author of: How To Buy A Good Business At A Great Price, the most widely used reference resource and strategy guide for buying a business.
 He has purchased ten businesses in his career and has helped thousands of prospective buyers worldwide learn how to buy the right business for sale.
-He is also founder and President of Diomo Corporation - The Business Buyer Resource Center.
-Richard Parker is also the author of BizQuest's Business for Sale Blog |
+He is also founder and President of Diomo Corporation - The Business Buyer Resource Center. |